snow-blade/blog/content/posts/print-icons-in-terminal.md

 ### Time to rock

-Now that we have all the needed dependencies, let's proceed to the next step: installing the icons;
+Now that we have all the needed dependencies, let's proceed to the next step: installing the icons:

 First of all, clone the github repository